gyfbianhuanyun/DNA_storage_channel_codec/README.md

 # Other codec processing options
 --rounds: Binary to DNA sequence encoding and decoding repeated rounds
 --compression: Whether to compress binary data
+--gc_hist: Draw a histogram of the number of DNA bases added under the constraint of GC content
+--random_base_seq: Add random binary sequence to avoid excessive GC imbalance issues
 ```